-(i) An attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination.

-(ii) If a candidate actually appears in any one paper in the Preliminary Examination, as a candidate for the Indian Forest Service (Main) Examination, he/she shall be deemed to have made an attempt at the Examination.

-(iii) Notwithstanding the disqualification/cancellation of candidature the fact of appearance of the candidate at the examination will count as an attempt.
+- (i) An attempt at a Preliminary Examination shall be deemed to be an attempt at the Examination. - (ii) If a candidate actually appears in any one paper in the Preliminary Examination, as a candidate for the Indian Forest Service (Main) Examination, it will be deemed that the candidate has made an attempt at the Examination. - (iii) Notwithstanding the disqualification/cancellation of candidature, the fact of appearance of the candidate at the examination will count as an attempt.

-(V) PHYSICAL STANDARDS:
+(V) MEDICAL AND PHYSICAL STANDARDS:

-Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination, 2020 as per regulations given in Appendix-III of the rules for the Indian Forest Service Examination, 2020 published in Gazette of India dated 12th February, 2020.
+Candidates must be physically fit according to physical standards for admission to Indian Forest Service Examination, 2021 as per regulations given in Appendix-III of the rules for the Indian Forest Service Examination, 2021 published in Gazette of India dated 04th March, 2021.